Jean David

 Conference #3

-To help us revise our business models, increase sales, excel at customer service and mobilize staff.
-Change is at the service of companies and organizations, managers and leaders must learn to master it for the benefit of the group.
-The force of change, to help us review our business models, to provoke a tremendous impact on sales, to excel in customer service, to update the corporate culture and especially mobilize all personnel in a common project.
-Jean David presents the force of change in a dynamic and original conference that takes us right into the 21st century.
-Jean presents new tools to use this strength in order to serve our organizations and give birth to a new style of leadership.
+Change serves businesses and organizations; it is up to managers and leaders to learn to master it and put it to the service of the group.
+The power of change helps us rethink our business models, create a tremendous impact on sales, excel in customer service, update corporate culture, and above all, mobilize all staff in a common project.
+I present this power of change in a dynamic and original conference that propels us straight into the 21st century.
+I propose new tools to harness this power and put it to the service of our organizations, giving birth to a new style of leadership.

 Conference #4